Home & DIY · Cost

 When this calculator is the wrong tool

-Use a pro quote for: steep or rocky terrain needing rock drilling, retaining-wall or grade work, automated/electric driveway gates, custom welded steel, or commercial security fencing.
-This tool estimates a standard residential fence on reasonably flat ground.
+Use a pro quote for: retaining-wall or grade work, automated/electric driveway gates, custom welded steel, or commercial security fencing.
+This tool estimates a standard residential fence; for tough sites, set the terrain to sloped or rocky and still confirm with an on-site bid.

 FAQ